-The Bursar Office will determine whether the amount you were charged for tuition should be adjusted, based on the date of withdrawal.
+The Office of Student Accounts will determine whether the amount you were charged for tuition should be adjusted, based on the date of withdrawal.

-The Financial Aid Office will determine if any aid disbursed to you has to be adjusted.
+The Office of Financial Aid Administration will determine if any aid disbursed to you has to be adjusted.
 Some financial aid programs are adjusted based on enrollment on the Census Date (10th day of the semester).
 While we generally do not have to adjust aid if you drop a course(s) after the Census Date, your attempted credits for SAP are based on your enrollment on the Census Date, so dropping later will affect your Pace.
 If you are receiving financial aid, you are strongly encouraged not to drop below half-time enrollment.